reedtlr/Employee-Management-in-SQL/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Employee maangement application using MySQL
+Employee management application using MySQL
 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Install](#install)

 ## General info
-This is a employee maangement program for adding, editing, and deleting employees based on their role, department, and manager.
+This is a employee management program for adding, editing, and deleting employees based on their role, department, and manager.

 ## Technologies
 Project is created with: